bazelbuild/bazel/site/docs/generate-workspace.md

         dependencies of the given projects and artifacts.

-        If you specify multiple Maven projects or artifacts, they will all be combined into one `WORKSPACE` file.
+        If you specify multiple Maven projects or artifacts, they will all be combined into one `generate_workspace.bzl` file.
 For example, if an artifact depends on junit and the Maven project also depends on junit, then junit will only appear once as a dependency in the output.

     2. The `generated_java_libraries` macro will contain a library for each maven_jar.

-3. Copy the `generate_workspace.bzl` file to your workspace, and add the following to your WORKSPACE file:
+3. Copy the `generate_workspace.bzl` file to your workspace.
+The `.bzl` file's original location is listed in the commandline output.

+    Add the following to your WORKSPACE file:

     ```
     load("//:generate_workspace.bzl", "generated_maven_jars")